 Human-Powered Interactions and Energy-Sensitive Design

-My current main research focus concerns human-powered interactions.
-In short this area concerns interactive technology that powers itself from the interactions with it.
+In short, this area concerns interactive technology that powers itself from the interactions with it.

 Current ongoing projects are: